 Those recommendations should be action-oriented.
 On this issue, Professor Edward R. McMahon from the University of Vermont has developed a scale from 1 to 5 ranking the specificity of action requested by the recommendation (to learn more about this, see here).
 Recommendations labelled as category 5 are those containing a concrete measure to be implemented (ex: "Set up of a mechanism..") and not only an aim to reach (ex: "Eradicate..").
 It is therefore strongly suggested to make category 5 recommendations to facilitate their implementation and assessment.
 To see example of category 5 recommendations as well as types of recommendations made at the UPR, please see our Database.

-In order to find out which States to contact, we have produced documents which explain how certain issues are raised at the UPR and which list the five countries making most advance written questions and recommendations on them.
-Those “Issues analysis” are accessible here and on the drop down menu on the top right.
-You can also check our Excel sheet of advance written questions and our Database containing all recommendations made at the UPR as well as our statistics detailing the issues raised by each Recommending States.
+In order to find out which States to contact, we have developed a database containing all recommendations made at the UPR as well as statistics detailing the issues raised by each Recommending States.
 Please note that the troika members have not more influence than any other State and that they do not necessarily take the floor during the review.

 Together with Mandat International, we also conducted a survey seeking out the process through which States draft their interventions for the UPR working group.
 The survey has been conducted between January and March 2012, and has been addressed to all Geneva-based Permanent Missions.
 We publish here the 31 responses received.
 A shorter document containing only the responses on the timing for lobbying and the preferences in terms of countries or issues is also available in English, French and Spanish.